mytechcn/plum-bossom-theme/README.md

-## About jlcolorful
+## About plum-bossom-theme
-jlcolorful is a light eye protection theme for Visual Studio Code.
+plum-bossom-theme is a light eye protection theme for Visual Studio Code.

 ## Development Guide
 1. Create a new Color Theme (https://code.visualstudio.com/api/extension-guides/color-theme#create-a-new-color-theme)